Achievable logoAchievable logo

 • If the customer performed another exchange within the previous 36 months*

-*36 months seems like an arbitrary time frame, but exchanges within 3 years will most likely be subject to significant surrender charges and/or fees.
+*36 months can feel like an arbitrary time frame, but exchanges within 3 years are more likely to involve significant surrender charges and/or fees.
 Bottom line - don’t recommend a client exchange into a new variable annuity if they performed a similar exchange within the past 36 months (3 years).

 Some legitimate reasons for an exchange may include the following: